 Students are expected to comply with the reasonable directions of staff.
 Willful refusal or failure to follow or comply with an appropriate direction given by a staff member, or acting in defiance of staff members.
-5500 - Student Conduct students, employees or others and disregard for school property.
-5513 - Care of School Property
+5500 - Student Conduct

 21. Damaging property (Vandalism)